fbreitwieser/krakenuniq/paper.md

 # Database chunking

-The KrakenUniq database consists of two tables: A *k-mer* table maps each *k-mer* to the taxonomical id and is sorted by the *k-mers'* minimizers.
+The KrakenUniq database consists of two tables: A *k-mer* table maps each *k-mer* to its taxonomic ID and is sorted by the *k-mers'* minimizers.
 A second table, the minimizer table, is lexicographically sorted and maps each minimizer to the corresponding *k-mers* in the *k-mer* table which form a contiguous block.
 Hence, the database can be chunked by taking a chunk of the minimizer table and the corresponding range of the *k-mer* table that contains all *k-mers* for the selected minimizers.

-Under this new algorithm, KrakenUniq loads a chunk of the database into memory at a time.
+Under this new algorithm, KrakenUniq loads one chunk of the database into memory at a time.
 KrakenUniq performs a binary search on the minimizer table to find the largest minimizer such that the chunk of the minimizer table and the corresponding chunk of the *k-mer* table together use not more than the specified amount of memory.
 It then loads the chunk of the minimizer table and the corresponding chunk of the k-mer table and iterates over all of the reads provided as input.
-The code looks up all *k-mers* in the reads in the loaded chunk of the database.
+The code looks up all *k-mers* in the reads in the currently-loaded chunk of the database.
-The taxonomical ids for the *k-mers* that matched a k-mer in the chunk (or placeholders for *k-mers* without a hit) are stored in a temporary file on disk for each read.
+The taxonomic IDs for the *k-mers* that matched a k-mer in the chunk (or placeholders for *k-mers* without a hit) are stored in a temporary file on disk for each read.
-With every chunk iteration taxonomical ids of newly found *k-mers* in the reads are added to the temporary file.
+With every chunk iteration, taxonomic IDs of newly found *k-mers* in the reads are appended to the temporary file.
 This process is repeated until the entire database has been processed.
-At this point the temporary file contains classification for all k-mers in the reads.
-KrakenUniq then reads the temporary file, collects *k-mer* hits for every read and uses them to classify each read.
+At this point the temporary file contains taxonomic IDs for all k-mers in the reads that matched any part of the database.
+KrakenUniq then reads the temporary file, collects *k-mer* hits for every read, and uses them to classify each read.
 Classification results will be identical to running in the default mode; i.e., database chunking does not alter the output.

 This new feature makes it feasible to run KrakenUniq on very large datasets and huge databases on virtually any computer, even a laptop, while providing exact classifications that are identical to those